nychealth/EH-dataportal/content/data-stories/public-transit-creates-health/index.md

 <span class="fs-sm mt-0"><em>Wes Tarca / NYC & Company</em></span>
 </div>

-**Public transit is good for the climate**: taking the subway or a bus is one of the greenest ways to get around.
+**Public transit is good for the climate**: Taking the subway or a bus is one of the greenest ways to get around.
 Greenhouse gas emissions (which we reduce when we use public transit instead of cars) drive climate change, which threatens our city today and in the future.
 Right now, [more New Yorkers die from extreme heat than all other natural disasters combined](../heat).
 And Superstorm Sandy and Hurricane Ida showed us how [more frequent, intense storms put New Yorkers at risk](../flooding-and-health/)

 **Transit is vital for an equitable city**: a strong public transit system supports working New Yorkers, especially those with lower incomes.
 [Over 60% of low-income residents in the Bronx, Brooklyn, Queens and Staten Island rely on public transit to get to work](https://www.cssny.org/news/entry/congestion-pricing-outer-borough-new-yorkers-poverty-data-analysis).
 At a neighborhood level, access to public transit means access to economic opportunity and translates to lower unemployment.
 Expanding NYC’s transit network can help address long-term disinvestment in some NYC neighborhoods.
 And an equitable transit system must be accessible to all, since 1 out of every 8 New York City residents has a mobility impairment.